 Frequently asked questions

-EU Directive 2024/825 was adopted in March 2024.
-Member States must transpose it by March 2027.
-Companies are well advised to anticipate, as environmental claims are already regulated under existing consumer protection law and enforcement authorities (DGCCRF in France) are active.
+Directive (EU) 2024/825 was adopted on 28 February 2024 and published in the Official Journal of the European Union on 6 March 2024.
+Member States must transpose it by 27 March 2026, for application from 27 September 2026, identically across all 27 Member States.
+Environmental claims are, moreover, already regulated under existing consumer protection law, and the enforcement authority (DGCCRF in France) is active.

 A certification issued by an accredited body (such as IRICE, Cofrac Accreditation No. 5-0655) provides the strongest legal evidence for substantiating an environmental claim.
-Directive 2024/825 explicitly recognises accredited third-party certifications as a means of proof.
+Directive 2024/825 admits verification by an independent third-party body as a means of proof, which ISO/IEC 17065 accreditation satisfies.

 Yes.
 Directive 2024/825 covers all environmental claims without distinction.
 A carbon claim (e.g. "low-carbon construction site") must be substantiated by verifiable data in the same way as a biodiversity claim.